LluisArmen/NewsApp/README.md

 # NewsApp
-This app collect News from newsapi.org API using options to filter the search and shows articles in a list.
-Then the user can see the detail of each article by tapping on it.
-Firthermore, if the user wants more information about the article, the url of the source is provided.
+This app collects News from newsapi.org API using options to filter the search and shows the articles in a list.
+Then, the user can see the detail of each article by tapping on it.
+Furthermore, if the user wants more information about the article, the url of the source is provided.

 ## Code Architecture
-The architecture that has been used is MVVM (as requested):
+The architecture that has been used is MVVM:

 ### Model
 Only one model, which represents the news.
 I have structured the model based on the information gathered from the documentation in https://newsapi.org/docs/
-The property articles follows the same structure as in the API: a list of Article.
-Thus, I have created another struct called Article inside News, with the properties of the articles obtained from the doc.
+The property *articles* follows the same structure as in the API: a list of Article.
+So, I have created another struct called Article inside News, with the properties of the articles obtained from the doc.

 ### View